riezebosch/xbrl-dotnet/README.md

 ## Taxonomy

-A taxonomy is a collection of contexts and some metadata.
+A taxonomy is a collection of contexts and metadata.

 ```csharp
 [XbrlDimensionNamespace(prefix, uri)]